madrakas/bit_04_01_homework_colab/README.md

 ## 🌟 About

-This project is a part of my workbook from Full stack developers course at BIT This is the 4th part of the course – Homework: Colab Website.
+This project is a part of my workbook from Full stack developers course at BIT This is the 4th part of the course – Practice: Colab Website.

 Projects porpuses are educational only.
 Pull request are welcome, but priority for project authors!
 Thank you for your cooperation!